anira-project/anira/docs/sphinx/usage.rst

 JavaScript in the generated ``web/src/abi/layout.ts``, and ``anira_sizeof(ANIRA_STRUCT_TENSOR)`` answers an allocator that cannot see the header (``0`` for an id this build does not know; in this pre-release that includes ``ANIRA_STRUCT_STAGE_CTX``).
-No entry point takes an ``anira_tensor`` yet: the header freezes the records and ships their factories and accessors, only host memory is read, and the tensor forms of the Hard entries (3.2) and the Static tensor entries follow.
+The Hard entries of 3.2 take host tensors; only host memory is read in this pre-release, and the Static tensor entries follow.

 **The factories.** ``anira_tensor_init_host(&t, data, dtype, ndim, shape)`` and ``anira_tensor_init_pinned`` describe host memory; ``anira_tensor_init_cuda(&t, ptr, device,